 Gnome is the default package if you download a full Debian installer for other computers (you can find my dedicated tutorial here), but since we only have the basics, we have to install one, and we can choose.
-I have installed Gnome, and it seems to work reasonably well on the Pi 4, even though it’s considered a fairly heavy distro.
+I have installed Gnome, and it works reasonably well on the Pi 4, even though it’s considered a fairly heavy distro.

 LXDE is the one that the Raspberry Pi OS is based on, so it will be most familiar, although it will still look quite different than the classic Pi OS that you’re used to.
 The nice thing is that you can install more than one, if you have space, and select which one you want to use at startup.